 Handsome Lech: Hal Jordan, at his worst.
 Guy Gardner, though mostly in his own mind.

-Heel Face Brainwashing: The Indigo Tribe can take individuals of dubious morality and turn them into peace-loving hippies, whether they want to be or not.
-This includes themselves.
+Heel-Face Brainwashing: The Indigo Tribe can take individuals of dubious morality and turn them into peace-loving hippies, whether they want to be or not.
+This includes themselves, at least until Indigo-1 eventually proves that one can go about wielding the Indigo light with genuine compassion.

 Heroic Willpower: All Green Lanterns have this, as their rings are quite literally empowered by it.